Thaddeus-Maximus/blog/_posts/geometric.md

 From series analysis we know that this is true even if the ratio for the arithmetic is higher than the geometric.
 The arithmetic may have a short-run advance if its ratio is sufficiently high, but there is some point at which it dominates.

 Where are we going with this?
 Early ‘western’ (modern 'near east') thinkers recognized the link between morality and beauty- and as such, were keen to the link that morality would have with proportion.
+It has been said that sin is an aspiration to that which is not possible- mirroring the approaching-but-not-converging nature of an arithmetic-arithmetic ratio.

 ## Politics